Mercy Works Connect

 You’ll meet new people, share ideas and receive ongoing support from the Project Co-ordinator, In-school Co-ordinator and other volunteers.

-Mercy Connect VIC:
+Mercy Works Connect WA:

 You’ll play a role in overcoming racism in Australia and in breaking down cross-cultural barriers.